Nebraskinator/StreetFighter2AI/README.md

 Examples
 ======

-These runs were sampled after 6 days of training on a gaming PC:
+Below are examples of gameplay after 6 days of training on a gaming PC.

 ![](1-1.gif) ![](2-1.gif) ![](3-1.gif) ![](3-2.gif)